raspberrypilearning/rock-band/en/step_2.md

 Before you can start coding, you'll need to add in a 'thing' to code.
 In Scratch, these 'things' are called __sprites__.

 --- task ---

-First, open up the Scratch editor.
+Open a new Scratch project.

-You can find the online Scratch editor at [rpf.io/scratchon](http://rpf.io/scratchon){:target="_blank"}
+**Online:** open a new online Scratch project at [rpf.io/scratchon](http://rpf.io/scratchon).

+**Offline:** Open a new project in the offline editor.

+If you need to download and install the Scratch offline editor, you will find it at [rpf.io/scratchoff](http://rpf.io/scratchoff).

 It looks like this: